- Operating Your Bike

 - The NCDOT Bike/Ped Division provides information on all NC laws and policies.

 Bike racks are intended for short term parking, except those located at campus residence halls.
-Bikes left over the summer or for other long periods are subject to confiscation.
-Every summer between May and August, we tag and collect abandoned bikes.
-If you suspect your bike has been confiscated, please contact us at 919-684-7275 or firstname.lastname@example.org.
-We hold confiscated bikes for 60 days.
+Bikes left outdoors for an extended period of time or over the summer are subject to confiscation.
+Multiple times a year, we tag and collect abandoned bikes.
+Please note that we are not responsible for damage to locks, other accessories or the bike itself.
+If you suspect your bike has been confiscated, please contact us at 919-684-7275 or email@example.com.
+We hold confiscated bikes for at least 60 days.
 If bikes are not claimed, we donate them to a local charity.